MAN-01 Ketryx Lifecycle Management

 • Tests

-When tests from another project are included as referenced items, they show up on the Test management page of the referencing project, and can be used to create Test Executions.
+When tests from another project are included as referenced items, they are treated as incorporated items, and show up on the All items, Test management, and Traceability pages of the referencing project.
+They can also be used to create Test Executions.
 By default, they are not included in the referencing project's release test plan, though.

 5.7.2.
 Cross-Project Referenced Risks and Risk Controls

-Given a project (A) that references another project (B), Ketryx will include any references and item details of risks and risk controls from project B in project A in the following areas:
+Given a project (A) that references another project (B), Ketryx will include any references and item details of risks and risk controls from project B in project A in the following areas, depending on the selected project reference mode:

 • Web pages